A Comprehensive Guide to Google Analytics and Understanding Your WordPress Site Traffic

 If you’ve never created a plugin before, this is a great way to get a look at how plugin creation works while simultaneously creating something genuinely useful.
 Creating your first WordPress plugin is something of a right-of-passage, so this is a great opportunity to check the box.

-Another option for WPMU DEV Members is to install Google Analytics + – a process that will be a lot easier if you install the WPMU DEV Dashboard first.
+Another option is to install WPMU DEV’s Free Beehive Google Analytics Dashboard Plugin.
 This plugin makes it as easy as possible to authenticate your website with your Google account, locate the appropriate tracking code, and add it to your site.

 In addition, this plugin provides an overview of key traffic statistics right in your Admin dashboard.